ZeusLN/zeus-docs/docs/for-users/local-wallets/embedded-lnd/backup-and-recovery.md

 - 2) In the field called `Sweep address`, input an on-chain address to receive your funds to, then hit `Start Sweep`.
 It should take about 5-10 minutes to run.

 - 3) If successful you'll reach a page labeled TXHex with a QR code.
-Simply scroll to the bottom and hit `Broadcast TX to complete the recovery
+Simply scroll to the bottom and hit `Broadcast TX` to complete the recovery

 If you hit error "found 0 sweep targets with total value of 0 satoshis which is below the dust limit of 600", simply try again with `Advanced settings`: `Recovery window` increased.
 Try 1000, 2500, 5000 if necessary.

 If you hit any issues about unexpected characters, you are hitting a rate limit from one of the block explorer settings.
 Under Advanced settings, set 'Seconds to wait between queries' to 1 and try again.
 Please be patient as the process will now take a bit longer.

+## Ecash

+As of ZEUS v13, your selected ecash mints are encrypted and backed up to Nostr.
+Upon restoring from seed, your mints and ecash balances should be restored automatically.

+The backup is encrypted using <a href="https://nips.nostr.com/44">NIP-44</a> and the ecash token backup format follows <a href="https://cashubtc.github.io/nuts/27/">NUT-27</a>.
+This format is compatible with <a href="https://wallet.cashu.me/">Cashu.me</a>, so you can also recover your ecash there if needed.